 Remember that time that you were dreading getting an oil change and when you finally decided that today would be the day that you tackle this obnoxious chore, it was already done for you!
 Acts of service basically translate into lending a helping hand shows you really care.
 Basically, if you’re not willing to show your appreciation by doing them a favor, you’re saying you don’t value them.

-Separately, read the descriptions above and decide what your love language is and what your partners is.
-After, discuss amongst yourself and see if you can settle on who was right.
+Separately, read the descriptions above and take a guess at what your love language is and what your partners is.
+After all, the most important thing is not what your Love Language is – but what your partner’s is.
 Maybe your partner knows you better than you know yourself!

 SABRINA AND SAHIR

 Sabrina on Sahir’s Love Language: I think Sahir’s love language is Acts of Service.
 Sahir is so easy to please because he doesn’t expect a lot from those who love him, but he always notices when I take him to fill his medicines, get his car washed, or pick up something for him.